The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 Blender gives us the possibility to act with colors directly on the model.
 Do we want to add a bit of makeup to our character?

-We can do it using the mode texture painting, with which we can paint our 3D model in real time by rotating the model in space.
+We can do this using the mode texture painting, with which we can paint our 3D model in real time by rotating the model in space.

 To do this, let's go into the mode edit mode, we select all vertices with to, let's go to the window UV image editor and here we create a new image, giving it a name.
 We select the image size (1024 x 1024 can be fine), we choose a color as a base.

-Now let's go in 3D wievport and select the mode texture painting.
+Now let's go in 3D viewport and select the mode texture painting.

 An interface to paint will appear in the menu on the left.
 The menu can be recalled with t.